pytorch/torchtune/docs/source/basics/preference_datasets.rst

 Preference datasets are expected to have two columns: *"chosen"*, which indicates the human annotator's preferred response, and *"rejected"*, indicating the human annotator's dis-preferred response.
 Each of these columns should contain a list of messages with an identical prompt, followed by a list of messages.
 The list of messages could include a system prompt, an instruction, multiple turns between user and assistant, or tool calls/returns.
 Let's take a look at
-Anthropic's helpfulness/harmlessness dataset `on Hugging Face <https://huggingface.co/datasets/RLHFlow/HH-RLHF-Helpful-standard>`_ as an example:
+Anthropic's helpfulness/harmlessness dataset `on Hugging Face <https://huggingface.co/datasets/RLHFlow/HH-RLHF-Helpful-standard>`_ as an example of a multi-turn chat-style format:

 .. code-block:: text